Stolen (Agents of S.H.I.E.L.D.): Marvel Cinematic Universe tie-ins

-Deke listens to a cassette of Deke Squad Mix Vol. 2 on a Walkman, a reference to Star-Lord from Guardians of the Galaxy (2014).
-Meagan Damore from Comic Book Resources noted the Walkman reference was "a tongue-in-cheek nod to the fans who once speculated that Deke was Star-Lord"; when Deke first appeared in season five, he wore a helmet similar to Star-Lord's mask.
+Shaw listens to a cassette of Deke Squad Mix Vol. 2 on a Walkman, a reference to Star-Lord from Guardians of the Galaxy (2014).
+Meagan Damore from Comic Book Resources noted the Walkman reference was "a tongue-in-cheek nod to the fans who once speculated that Deke was Star-Lord"; when Shaw first appeared in season five, he wore a helmet similar to Star-Lord's mask.

 Release

 "Stolen" was first aired in the United States on ABC on July 29, 2020.

 Reception

 Ratings

 In the United States the episode received a 0.3 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.3 percent of all households in that demographic.
 It was watched by 1.30 million viewers.
 Within a week of release, "Stolen" was watched by 2.32 million viewers.

 Critical response

 The A.V.
 Club's Alex McLevy gave the episode a "B", stating the episode had "a strong script, fleet pacing, and some especially good character dynamics from Daisy, Simmons, and Coulson".
 He noted "the heart of the episode" was Daisy's interaction with Jiaying.
 McLevy added the show "could stand to do a little more with" Malick having the Timestream, as there was the potential "to really stack the deck against S.H.I.E.L.D. in these last few episodes."
 Writing for Den of Geek, Michael Ahr felt the best moments of the episode were between Daisy and Jiaying, and enjoyed the twist of Malick searching for Simmons.
 Ahr also enjoyed Daisy going "into god mode" and the frightened look on Malick's face "was priceless".
 He concluded that the "story possibilities are thankfully starting to open up for [the series'] final three episodes", giving the episode 4 stars out of 5.
 Awarding the episode a "B", Wesley Coburn of Bam!
 Smack!
 Pow! felt the episode "started slowly, but ramped up the action quotient and tension steadily while beginning to shift the characters into their places for the series finale."

 Syfy Wire's Trent Moore felt including John Garrett into the season helped turn the "greatest hits" approach to the season "into one heck of a ride".
 He said, "Ending the series with this time travel adventure has been such an effective way to play in the sandbox this show has spent six amazing years creating.
-Let’s just sit back and enjoy the ride."
-Jamie Jirak from Comicbook.com felt James Paxton "could not have done a better job embodying his father" in the episode, adding he "perfectly captur[ed] the sly charm that made Garrett so much fun".
+Let's just sit back and enjoy the ride."
+Jamie Jirak from ComicBook.com felt James Paxton "could not have done a better job embodying his father" in the episode, adding he "perfectly captur[ed] the sly charm that made Garrett so much fun".
 Ahr also thought Paxton did a "spot-on impression" of his father, while Coburn called Paxton's mannerisms "spot-on".